Product Manager vs Project Manager: Who Carries More Weight of the World on Their Shoulders?

 PM software helps to capture and share tasks and subtasks, deadlines, jobs completed and jobs outstanding, assets needed, and collaboration among team members.

 In Hygger you may find great opportunities for project managers from friendly Kanban and Scrum boards to time tracking and timesheet report options.

 Summing up the article, I highlight the following:

 - Product managers and project managers are completely different roles but they are both important for any IT company.

-- Product managers drive the product development.
-They work with initiatives, their prioritization and make strategic product decisions.
+- Product managers drive product development.
+They work with initiatives, their prioritization, and make strategic product decisions.
 Project managers usually oversee the execution of plans that have already been developed and approved.